loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 ### Invite guests or experts

-Similar to the ___Invite to thread___ feature, if you input the email of someone outside your group in the ___Invite to vote___ form, they will be given access to only that proposal or poll, and that alone.
-They will be able to see the decision title, details, and attachments; vote; and see other votes, but they will not have access to the thread or its comments, or anything else in the group.
+Similar to the **invite people** feature, if you input the email of someone outside your group in the **invite people to vote** form they will be given permission to participate in _only_ that proposal or poll; _however_, they will be able to see the _whole_ thread in which their participation has been invited (but _not_ any of the group's content beyond that).
+They will not be able to comment or participate in other proposals or polls even though they can see those that are in the same thread.

-#### No sign in needed

-The same applies if you check **Anyone with the link can participate** and give that link to someone outside your group.

-This means anyone can vote without signing in.
-They just enter their name, email address and vote all at the same time.

 ## Step-by-step for all decision tools